 Technically what we are doing is installing an Addon Domain to your account.
-Basic hosting allows for 1 domain and therefore website.
-Other packages allow more, you can upgrade if you need to.
+Basic hosting allows for a single domain and therefore 1 website, so no Add On domains.
+If you don't want a web site, then you may be after a domain Alias, which just adds your domain to the system to provide DNS services.
+Other hosting packages allow more than 1 domain, you can upgrade if you need to.
 If you are unsure about what this actually means, read this.

 Log into your domain management panel: cpanel.yourdomain.com.au